yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/schedule-data-backups/ysql.md

 </ul>

 Use Yugabyte Platform to perform regularly scheduled backups of YugabyteDB universe data for all YSQL tables in a namespace.
+To back up your universe YCQL data immediately, see [Back up universe YSQL data](../../back-up-universe-data/ysql).

 ## Schedule a backup

-To schedule a backup, follow these steps:
+To schedule a backup of your universe YSQL data:

 1. Open the Yugabyte Platform console and click **Universes** in the navigation bar.
 2. Click the name of the universe you want to schedule backups for.